 AZERBAIJAN / Detained May 17, 2013

-Update: Ilkin Rustamzade was released by presidential pardon almost three years into his sentence on March 17, 2019, ahead of Noruz—Azerbaijan’s New Year celebration.
+Update: Ilkin Rustamzade was released by presidential pardon almost six years into his sentence on March 17, 2019, ahead of Noruz—Azerbaijan’s New Year celebration.
 The presidential pardoning of prisoners is common around this time, but generally does not include political prisoners.
 Upon his release, Ilkin gave an interview about how he intends to continue his activism and how he thinks the international community can help activists working under duress in Azerbaijan.
 Read the interview here.

 Ilkin Rustamzade is a youth activist and leading member of Azad Genclik (“Free Youth”), a pro-democracy youth movement in Azerbaijan.
 An outspoken critic of the government, Ilkin and other members of Azad Genclik regularly used social media to organize peaceful protests.

 On May 17, 2013, Ilkin was arrested in connection with his alleged involvement in a satirical “Harlem Shake” YouTube video filmed in Baku, Azerbaijan.
 Although Ilkin does not appear in the video and the video contains no political content, the authorities charged him with “hooliganism” under the assertion that Ilkin had filmed the video and subsequently posted it on YouTube.
 Ilkin categorically denied having any involvement in the video.